Ed Speleers: 2021–present

 In 2023 Speleers appeared in the fourth season of You as the main antagonist Rhys Montrose.
 He also appeared as Jack Crusher, a main character and a secret son of the protagonist, in the final season of Star Trek: Picard.
 His performance earned a Saturn Award nomination as a Best Supporting Actor in a Network or Cable Television Series.
 This was his third Saturn Award nomination overall.

 In 2024 Speleers co-starred in the romantic comedy Irish Wish alongside Lindsay Lohan, and was a guest star in an episode of the British television series The Famous Five.
 He appeared in Midas Man, a biographical film on Brian Epstein who managed the Beatles.
-He starred in two short films, Deadline directed by Amy Gardner and Fudge Sundae directed by Georgia Redman.
+He starred in the 2024 short film Deadline directed by Amy Gardner, followed by the 2025 short film Fudge Sundae directed by Georgia Redman.

-In 2025 BBC announced Speleers will appear as a guest star in the 2nd series of Black Ops.
-He will star as Thomas Cressman in the ITV drama series The Lady.
+In 2026 Speleers appeared as a guest star in the 2nd series of the BBC comedy drama Black Ops.
+He starred as Thomas Cressman in the ITV drama series The Lady.
 His next performance will be in Wind of Change as the Scorpions member Matthias Jabs.
-Also, it is reported that he will appear as a guest in the Netflix action-thriller spin-off series Extraction.
+Also, it is reported that he will appear as a guest in the Netflix action-thriller spin-off series Mercenary: An Extraction Series.